-Beginning this year, we are embarking on a more formal ESG journey.
+Beginning last year, we embarked on a more formal ESG journey.
 We are now working carefully to understand the expectations of our key stakeholders, conducting benchmarking, and building solid, programmatic ESG initiatives.
-Already, we have made significant progress, and we are excited about moving even further even faster in the years ahead.
-We will be publishing our first-ever full Environment-Social-Governance Report beginning next year, and we look forward to sharing our progress with all our stakeholders on an ongoing basis.
+Already, we have made significant progress, and we are excited about moving even further, even faster in the years ahead.
+We published our first-ever full Environment-Social-Governance Report last year, and we look forward to sharing our progress with all our stakeholders on an ongoing basis.